NoahWoodrum/Programming-language-selector/readme.md

 ## Description

-_This is a programming language suggester to find out what coding language is
+_This is a programming language suggester to find out what coding language is meant for you._

 ## Setup/Installation Requirements

+* _download repository_
 * _Clone this repository to your desktop_
-* __
+* _open using gui_

 ## Known Bugs